 I was thrilled to see the announcement of the Metabones speedbooster for OM lenses, and I pretty much immediately ordered one.
 The booster arrived last week, and I can confirm: it's great!
 I spent the weekend in NYC, shooting my GX7 mostly on manual with a Speedboosted 50mm/1.8 Zuiko and the VC II light meter--I've "practicing" for my all-manual film rangefinder, as I still haven't quite gotten the hang of metering.
 In any event, the lens and booster combo performed superbly; the quality of the mount is so much higher than the cheap fotodiox OM adaptor that is been using as to make it feel like a completely different lens, even aside from the focal reduction.
-The adaptor claims a 71% focal length reduction and one extra stop of light, so the 50mm becomes a 71mm after the 2x crop factor.
+Subscribe to see EXIF info for this image (if available) Subscribe to see EXIF info for this image (if available) The adaptor claims a 71% focal length reduction and one extra stop of light, so the 50mm becomes a 71mm after the 2x crop factor.
 50–90mm is my favorite focal range, and with this adaptor the lens is sharper than it used to be right from the widest aperture all the way through to f16 (which I've confirmed is about as bright as f11 without the booster): for the first time I've actually been able to get satisfactory results with street photos after finding the right hyper focal distance.
 Has anyone else gotten the OM adaptor, or tried the metabones adaptors with lenses for other systems?
 I've been intrigued by the idea of a speedbooster for a long time, but my only non-native lenses are OM or M mounts so I couldn't use any of the prior ones.
 If they're all this great, color me seriously impressed!